Topological Properties of Neumann Domains: Manifolds with Dirichlet boundary

 \subsection{Gradient flow in the boundary case}

 Before discussing the structure of stable and unstable manifolds, we introduce an adapted version of the gradient flow given in \eqref{eq:flow}, for manifolds with boundary.
-For this purpose we need to separate the tangent space, $T_{x}M$, at some boundary point $x\in\partial M$ into its interior and exterior part.
-Specifically, if $x\in\partial M$ is a point where the boundary is smooth and $\hat{n}_{x}$ is the normal to the boundary at $x$ (directed outwards), then we denote
+Let $f$ be a Morse eigenfunction on $M$ with the extension property and $\tilde{f}$ the extended Morse function on $\mathbf{M}$, as given in lemma \ref{lem:extended_function}.
+Let $\tilde{\varphi}$ be the gradient flow of $\tilde{f}$ on $\mathbf{M}$, as defined in \eqref{eq:flow}.
+We define the gradient flow of $f$ on $\overline{M}$ as